aarsteinmedia/dotlottie-player/README.md

 ```

 ### Convert to dotLottie
-If you have a Lottie JSON animation and want to convert it to a dotLottie – to leverage compression, combine multiple animations in one file and keep your file library tidy with a discrete file extension –  you can do so with the `convert()` method.
-This will trigger a download in the browser.
-If you have `controls` set to visible there's a convert button in the context menu on the right hand side.
+If you have a Lottie JSON animation and want to convert it to a dotLottie file – to leverage compression, combine multiple animations, and maintain a tidy file library – you can use the `convert()` method.
+This will trigger a browser download.

+If `controls` are visible, there’s also a convert button in the context menu on the right-hand side.

 ### Convert to JSON
-If you're debugging a dotLottie animation – for instance if expressions aren't working as expected, you can convert it to JSON, either by usin the `convert()` method, or — if `controls` are set to visible – a button in the context menu on the right hand side.
+If you're debugging a dotLottie animation (e.g., expressions aren’t working as expected), you can convert it to JSON either using the `convert()` method or via the convert button if `controls` are enabled.

 ### Combine animations
-If you want to combine multiple animations in one single dotLottie file you can use the `addAnimation` method.
-This will trigger a download in the browser.
-The source files can be either dotLottie or JSON, and the output file will will always be a dotLottie.
+To combine multiple animations into a single dotLottie file, use the `addAnimation()` method.
+This also triggers a browser download.
+Source files can be either dotLottie or JSON, and the output will always be dotLottie:

 ```javascript
 const lottiePlayer = document.querySelector('#find-me')